Related: Read 400+ free WordPress tutorials.

 Another good example is a WooCommerce store.
-You need the WooCommerce styles and scripts only on the shop pages like products, product archives, cart, checkout and shop.
-However, the plugin do not have any option to prevent loading of the files on blog posts or pages.
+You need WooCommerce styles and scripts only on pages like products, product archives, cart, checkout and shop.
+However, the plugin do not have any option to prevent loading of files on blog posts or pages.

 Why this is s a Problem?

-Unfortunately, almost all plugins will load the resources on all pages of your site.
+Unfortunately, almost all plugins will load resources on all pages of your site.
 This will impact the page loading speed heavily and reduce the speed score in tools like Google PageSpeed Insights.
-You will see the errors like below as opportunities, when you test the page URL in PageSpeed Insights.
+You will see the errors like below as opportunities, when testing the page URL in PageSpeed Insights.

 You have to understand what is causing the unused resources to load on your pages.
-As explained above, there are some easy guesses like contact form, online store or review plugins are not required on all the pages.
+As explained above, you do not need to load contact form, online store or review plugins on all the pages.
 However, the entire task is more complicated than you think.